 gratitude, appreciation, self-talk, compassion, strengths

-One of the most effective ways of building resilience and bounce back from adversity is to lend a helping hand to others.
+Helper’s High One of the most effective ways of building resilience and bounce back from adversity is to lend a helping hand to others.
+Many people have experienced the boost helping gives them; hence the term helpers high when we do volunteer work.
 My own experience supports this idea.
-When our daughter, Kelly, was lost in the world of addictions, I worked with young women who wanted to get their life back on track.
-When I […]
+When our daughter, Kelly, was lost […]

 Gallop Poll . . .
 They point out that, in their research, regardless of the wars and unrest in the world, seven in 10 people in 138 countries reported in their Positive Experiences Index significant amounts of: